Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsubsection{Metrics}

-Following the practice of~\cite{li2021deepi2p, zhou2023differentiable, ren2022corri2p, bie2024image}, we adopt the Relative Rotation Error ($e_r$) and Relative Translation Error ($e_t$) as our main evaluation metrics.
+Following the practice of~\cite{li2021deepi2p, zhou2023differentiable, ren2022corri2p, bie2024image}, we adopt the Relative Rotation Error ($e_r$) and Relative Translation Error ($e_t$) as our main evaluation metrics, measured in degrees and meters, respectively.
 To ensure fair comparison, we follow the evaluation protocol of~\cite{zhou2023differentiable}, which computes the average $e_r$ and $e_t$ over all samples, without discarding any samples with large registration errors.
 Each sample consists of a point cloud from a single LiDAR frame and an image captured by a camera at the corresponding time.
 This differs from the CorrI2P~\cite{ren2022corri2p} setting, where samples with large errors are removed prior to averaging.
 Additionally, we report the registration accuracy (Acc.), which measures the proportion of successful fine registrations whose $e_r$ and $e_t$ are below predefined thresholds of 5$^\circ$ and 2 meters, respectively.
 These thresholds are commonly used in prior works~\cite{zhou2023differentiable, bie2024image, ren2022corri2p} to indicate high-quality registration.
 Although we do not explicitly discard samples with large registration errors, samples that fail to produce a sufficient number of correspondences (fewer than 4) in extremely challenging scenes are excluded from the average error computation, as EPnP-based pose estimation cannot be performed.
 However, such cases are still counted as failures when computing registration accuracy.
 Furthermore, we also report the matching precision following \cite{sarlin2020superglue}, which measures the proportion of predicted correspondences that satisfy the epipolar geometry constraint.
-Specifically, a match is considered correct if its symmetric epipolar error is below a threshold, and the precision is computed as the ratio of correct matches to total predicted matches.
-This metric provides an additional perspective on the quality of the correspondences independent of downstream pose estimation performance.